 If shopping is more your style of fun, the mecca of international shopping awaits you.

-Pointe Orlando provides a little dazzle to your shopping experience by adding entertainment, live events and restaurants.
-Shop for the latest fashion in Hollister, Tommy Bahama, Tommy Hilfiger and Victoria’s Secret.
+Pointe Orlando provides a little dazzle to your shopping experience by adding entertainment, live events, and restaurants.
+Shop for the latest fashion by Hollister, Tommy Bahama, Tommy Hilfiger, and Victoria’s Secret.
 When hunger strikes you’ll have plenty of restaurants from which to choose.
-Pointe Orlando has restaurants serving Mexican, Greek, Cuban, Italian, Japanese and many more types of cuisines.
-Point Orlando’s movie theater, Regal Cinemas, has more than 20 screens showing the latest movies and also features an IMAX theater.
+Pointe Orlando has restaurants serving Mexican, Greek, Cuban, Italian, Japanese, and many more types of cuisines.
+Point Orlando’s movie theater, Regal Cinemas, shows the latest movies on more than 20 screens and one IMAX theater.
 The parking garage next to Pointe Orlando charges by the hour, but ask around as some businesses will validate your parking.

-Festival Bay Mall is open but currently undergoing a facelift.
-Soon it will transform into an artisan market called Artegon Mall (slated to open in October 2014).
-Located near the Northern end of I-Drive this shopping center’s biggest retailers are Bass Pro Shops, Sheplers Western Stores, Cinemark Movie Theaters and Ron Jon Surf Shop.
+This is located near the northern end of I-Drive.
+This shopping center’s biggest retailers are Bass Pro Shops, Sheplers Western Stores, Cinemark Movie Theaters, and Ron Jon Surf Shop.
 The mall is one of the many stops along the I-Ride Trolley.
 Shoppers can participate in indoor and outdoor activities.
 Parking is free.

-Find amazing sales and deals on high-end fashion and goods at the Orlando Premium Outlet Malls—the largest outlet center in the southeast with almost 200 stores.
-Peruse the aisles of stores for designer fashion clothes, shoes, housewares, gifts, jewelry and accessories, leather and luggage.
-You’ll find top brand names, such as Calvin Klein, Guess, Nike, Levi’s and Polo Ralph Lauren.
+Find amazing sales and deals on high-end fashion and goods at the Orlando Premium Outlets®—the largest outlet center in the southeast with almost 200 stores.
+Peruse the aisles of stores for designer fashion clothes, shoes, housewares, gifts, jewelry, accessories, leather, and luggage.
+You’ll find top brand names, such as Calvin Klein, Guess, Nike, Levi’s, and Polo Ralph Lauren.
 Parking is free with optional valet services.
-Orlando Premium Outlets is an open-air shopping center with most of its walkways covered.
+Orlando International Premium Outlets® is an open-air shopping center with most of its walkways covered.
 There’s a food court and a few restaurants located in the outlet mall should your shopping excursion build an appetite.

 Orange County Convention Center

-If your visit to Orlando is all work and no play, know that Rosen Inn closest to Universal Orlando® Resorts is close to many convention sites and near the Orange County Convention Center (OCCC), which is the second largest convention center in the country.
+If your visit to Orlando is all work and no play, know that Rosen Inn closest to Universal Orlando® Resort is close to many convention sites and near the Orange County Convention Center (OCCC), which is the second largest convention center in the country.
 OCCC hosts major conventions year-round and is conveniently located on I-Drive near the South end.
 Taxi services and the I-Ride Trolley can transport you there from the Rosen Inn closest to Universal Orlando® Resort.
 Universal elements and all related indicia & © 2015 Universal Studios.
 All rights reserved.